CoinFabrik/scout-soroban/docs/docs/intro.md

 Make sure that [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) is installed on your computer.
 For using the VSCode Extension you must be using [VSCode](https://code.visualstudio.com/).

-You should be able to install and run Scout without issues on Mac, Linux or Windows.
+You should be able to install and run Scout without issues on Mac or Linux.
+You can also use it in Windows through WSL.

 ## Command Line Interface (CLI)